jwvhewitt/dmeternal/README.md

 c: Center the screen on the party/active character

-Q: Quit the game.
-There is no saving because there is no point.
+Q: Quit and save the game.

-s: Open the store.
-This cheat code is there for testing purposes, since there is currently no other way to access store functionality.
+s: Spell management.
+You will be able to change each character's prepared spells.

+m: Magic.
+You will be able to cast spells.

+M: Map.